L&D Travel Nurse Jobs in Michigan

 Why Take Labor and Delivery Travel Nurse Jobs in Michigan?

-Across Detroit, Grand Rapids, Ann Arbor, and Lansing, L&D travelers work the full obstetric range — straightforward vaginal deliveries, scheduled and emergency cesareans, inductions, OB triage, and high-risk antepartum cases at the larger academic and regional women’s programs.
+Across Detroit, Grand Rapids, Ann Arbor, and Lansing, L&D travelers work the full obstetric range, from straightforward vaginal deliveries and scheduled and emergency cesareans to inductions, OB triage, and high-risk antepartum cases at the larger academic and regional women’s programs.
 Detroit and Grand Rapids in particular run high-volume delivery services with Level III and IV NICU support attached, so you’ll see preterm labor, preeclampsia, and complicated deliveries that need a seasoned L&D nurse in the room.
 One quiet upside: cost of living in metros like Lansing runs lower than coastal markets, so your stipend stretches further over a 13-week stretch.
 Want to size Michigan up across specialties?
 Our travel healthcare jobs in Michigan hub covers cities, pay, and lifestyle in depth.

 What a Typical L&D Assignment Looks Like in Michigan

-Most Michigan L&D contracts run about 13 weeks with options to extend, usually built around 12-hour shifts — days, nights, or a rotation — with call layered on at units that need it.
+Most Michigan L&D contracts run about 13 weeks with options to extend, usually built around 12-hour shifts (days, nights, or a rotation) with call layered on at units that need it.
 You’ll move through the L&D roles depending on how the unit is set up: managing laboring patients through continuous electronic fetal monitoring (EFM), titrating Pitocin inductions and magnesium for preeclampsia, supporting epidural placement and the patient afterward, circulating or scrubbing C-sections at units where L&D covers the OR, and handling immediate newborn care, Apgar scoring, and NRP / neonatal resuscitation at delivery.
-Expect a quick orientation on the unit’s EFM system, charting, and emergency protocols — facilities hire L&D travelers who can pick up the floor fast and start carrying their own patients almost right away.
+Expect a quick orientation on the unit’s EFM system, charting, and emergency protocols, because facilities hire L&D travelers who can pick up the floor fast and start carrying their own patients almost right away.

 And then there’s the call, which is really the rhythm of the job.
-Babies don’t keep business hours, and OB emergencies — a cord prolapse, a crash cesarean, a postpartum hemorrhage — don’t wait for the day shift.
+Babies don’t keep business hours, and OB emergencies don’t wait for the day shift.
+A cord prolapse, a crash cesarean, a postpartum hemorrhage: none of them care what time it is.
 Plenty of Michigan L&D contracts carry call on top of your scheduled hours, especially at smaller units and busy C-section programs, and that callback pay adds real money to your weekly total (more in the FAQs below).
 The day-to-day is high-acuity and detail-driven: you’re reading strips for late decels and variability, watching a preeclamptic patient’s pressures and reflexes, walking a first-time mom through transition, and ready to move the second a delivery turns into a PPH response.
 When a shift gets heavy, the whole unit leans on the experienced L&D nurse to stay a step ahead.

 Labor and Delivery Travel Nurse Pay in Michigan

-L&D contracts in Michigan pay competitively — the mix of intrapartum skill, call requirements, and steady birth-unit demand keeps rates healthy.
+L&D contracts in Michigan pay competitively.
+Intrapartum skill, call requirements, and steady birth-unit demand all keep rates healthy.
 Based on current market data, weekly pay for travel labor and delivery nurses generally lands in the $1,950 to $2,800 per week range, with the exact number driven by market, call structure, shift, and your experience level.
 Contracts with heavy call at high-volume delivery programs tend toward the top end, and because cost of living runs lower in several Michigan metros than in coastal markets, the same stipend often stretches further here.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — what’s taxable, what comes through as stipends, and how any call pay stacks on top — so you’re looking at real numbers for the actual contract instead of a generic average.
-Here’s what a Junxion L&D package in Michigan usually includes:
+Rates move with the market and the season, so read that range as a reference point rather than a promise.
+Your Junxion recruiter breaks down the full package before you commit, covering what’s taxable, what comes through as stipends, and how any call pay stacks on top, so you’re working with real numbers for the actual contract instead of a generic average.
+A Junxion L&D package in Michigan usually includes:

 • Health, dental, and vision insurance